 PLP Architecture is a London-based group of architects, designers and thinkers who value the transformative role of ideas and the capacity for architecture to inspire.
-The practice is led by a group of partners including Lee Polisano, David Leventhal, Karen Cook and Ron Bakker, who formerly were in charge of KPF’s London office for over 20 years.
+The practice was founded by a group of partners including Lee Polisano, David Leventhal, Karen Cook and Ron Bakker, who have been working together for over 30 years.

 Although we draw from a rich history and experience of working together on projects around the world, we have a culture of a young start-up.
 We value innovation and creativity as we strive to test limits.
 We produce intelligent, exciting and groundbreaking designs through a continual commitment to social, economic and environmental ideals.
 The office shuns preconceptions, fixed architectural styles or methods, allowing each project to become a unique opportunity to research, analyse and creatively respond to the brief, site and context.

 The foundation of our work lies in a commitment to the quality of life in the city, a delight in the handling of material, space and light and an optimism about architecture’s potential to enrich our society.

 Our in-house research groups support our design teams and act as independent think tanks.
 Our mission is to co-opt ideas outside of architecture’s standard discourse into the day to day life of the studio.

 An emerging research programme is SenseScape, which explores how real and virtual technologies embedded within design environments can facilitate knowledge sharing, augment imagination and enhance the senses.
 This programme draws on the research developed for the Edge in Amsterdam where over 28,000 sensors allow the building to perform in a host of novel ways.
 Completed in 2015, The Edge is the most sustainable and, according to Bloomberg, the world’s smartest office building.